Guardian of the Ensembles: Introducing Pairwise Adversarially Robust Loss for Resisting Adversarial Attacks in DNN Ensembles: Introduction

-While all the approaches mentioned above deal with standalone classifiers, in this paper, we utilize the advantage of an ensemble of classifiers instead of a single standalone classifier to resist adversarial attacks.
-The notion of using diverse ensembles to increase the robustness of a classifier against adversarial examples has recently been explored in the research community.
-The primary motivation of using an ensemble-based defense is that if multiple classifiers with similar \textit{decision boundaries} perform the same task, the \textit{transferability} property of DL classifiers makes it easier for an adversary to mislead all the classifiers simultaneously using adversarial examples crafted on any of the classifiers.
-However, it will be difficult for an adversary to mislead multiple classifiers simultaneously if they have diverse decision boundaries. \citet{DBLP:journals/corr/abs-1709-03423} used various ad-hoc techniques such as different random initializations, different neural network structures, bagging the input data, adding Gaussian noise while training for creating multiple diverse classifiers to form an ensemble.
-The resulting ensemble increases the robustness of the classification task even in the presence of adversarial examples. \citet{DBLP:conf/iclr/TramerKPGBM18} proposed \textit{Ensemble Adversarial Training} that incorporates perturbed inputs transferred from other pre-trained models during adversarial training to decouple adversarial example generation from the parameters of the primary model. \citet{DBLP:journals/corr/abs-1811-09300} demonstrated that ensembling two models and then adversarially training them incorporates more robustness in the classification task than single-model adversarial training and ensemble of two separately adversarially trained models. \citet{DBLP:journals/corr/abs-1901-09981} proposed \textit{Diversity Training} of an ensemble of models with uncorrelated loss functions using \textit{Gradient Alignment Loss} metric to reduce the dimension of adversarial sub-space shared between different models and increase the robustness of the classification task. \citet{DBLP:conf/icml/PangXDCZ19} proposed \textit{Adaptive Diversity Promoting} regularizer to train an ensemble of classifiers that encourages the non-maximal predictions in each member in the ensemble to be mutually orthogonal, which degenerates the transferability that aids in resisting adversarial examples. \citet{DBLP:conf/nips/YangZDIGTWB020} proposed a methodology that isolates the adversarial vulnerability in each sub-model of an ensemble by distilling non-robust features.
-While all these works attempt to enhance the robustness of a classification task even in the presence of adversarial examples,~\citet{DBLP:journals/corr/abs-1808-06645} proposed a stochastic method to add Variational Autoencoders between layers as a noise removal operator for creating combinatorial ensembles to limit the transferability and detect adversarial examples.
+\cite{DBLP:journals/corr/abs-1709-03423}~introduced ensemble-based defense against AE using various ad-hoc techniques such as different random initializations, different neural network structures, bagging the input data, and adding Gaussian noise while training. \cite{DBLP:conf/iclr/TramerKPGBM18}~proposed \textit{Ensemble Adversarial Training} that incorporates perturbed inputs transferred from other pre-trained models during \textit{adversarial training} to decouple AE generation from the parameters of primary model.
+However, these methods do not explicitly focus on incorporating diversity in the decision boundaries of the models within an ensemble. \cite{DBLP:journals/corr/abs-1901-09981}~proposed \textit{Diversity Training} of an ensemble of models with uncorrelated loss functions using \textit{Gradient Alignment Loss} (GAL) to reduce the dimension of adversarial sub-space shared between different models and increase the robustness of the classification task. \cite{DBLP:conf/icml/PangXDCZ19}~proposed \textit{Adaptive Diversity Promoting} (ADP) regularizer to train an ensemble of models that encourages the non-maximal predictions in each member in the ensemble to be mutually orthogonal, degenerating the transferability that aids in resisting AE. \cite{DBLP:conf/nips/YangZDIGTWB020}~proposed a methodology, called DVERGE, that isolates the adversarial vulnerability in each model of an ensemble by distilling non-robust input features. \cite{DBLP:conf/nips/YangLXZCZRZL21}~proposed \textit{Transferability Reduced Smooth} (TRS) ensemble that enforces diversity among the models within an ensemble by simultaneously reducing loss gradient and smoothing decision regions using support instances as regularizers.
+Recently, \cite{DBLP:conf/aaai/0003NY023}~proposed \textit{Ensemble-in-One} (EIO), method which works by using a random gated network to exponentially increase the number of paths for ensemble learning within a single model, resulting in better adversarial robustness.